gasparian/lsh-search-go/README.md

 ### Steps

 1. Build API for images' feature extraction.
 Use [tiny-imagenet](http://cs231n.stanford.edu/tiny-imagenet-200.zip) dataset for experiments.
-2. Convert tiny-imagenet dataset into vectors.
+2. Make sure that we can use any type of pretrained CNN without any pain - so refactor the prediction API if needed.
+3. Convert tiny-imagenet dataset into vectors and store it at some kv-db.
+Maybe it's worth to use [this distrib-kv](https://github.com/YuriyNasretdinov/distribkv) implenetation based in bolt-db.
-3. Implement naive O(N) KNN search.
+4. Implement naive O(N) KNN search.
 Store all vectors in some db or just in-memory map.
-4. Make simple web-interface for making image query and showing the search result.
+5. Make simple web-interface for making image query and showing the search result.
+6. Enhance the distrib-kv service with ability to store buckets inside buckets (this property needed to store search index).
+7. Add the consistent hashing to this db.
-5. Implement the LSH algorithm, store the hash-map in memory.
+8. Implement the LSH algorithm and learn how to store it in a right way!
-6. Build (... or use existing?) kv-store with `put` and `get` operations.
-7. Add an LRU/MFU cache to that.
-8. Make a distributed version of the kv-store (aka search index).
-9. Make API for building search index from scratch and expand existing operations with `pop`.
+9. Make API for building search index from scratch.
-10. Makesome sort of service config, docker files if needed + docs!
+10. Make sure that all needed tests exists.
+11. Add monitoring.